This post has been corrected to remove phrasing that was copied from Wikipedia.

 2. In January 2011, massive protests captured the attention of the world in Cairo.
 The protesters were decrying the 30-year rule of Egyptian president Hosni Mubarak.

-2. In February 2011, the military asserted control of the Egyptian government.
-They dissolved the parliament and suspended the constitution.
+3. In February of 2011, the Egyptian military took control of the civil government, dissolving parliament and suspending the constitution.

 They found a democracy DNA strand frozen in amber.

-10. Morsi also called for a new drafting of the constitution by a Constituent Assembly that was heavily stacked with Islamists and his supporters.
+11. Morsi also called for a new drafting of the constitution by a Constituent Assembly that he filled with allies.